learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects an element of the specified type based directly on providing the element name.
+This selects an element of the specified type based directly on providing the element name.

 ```html
 <p>Lorem ipsum</p>